Music of the Sun: Music and lyrics

-Music of the Sun is a Caribbean-influenced, "urban" dance-pop album.
-Its dance-pop songs are complemented by contentional R&B ballads.
+Music of the Sun is a Caribbean-influenced, "urban" dance-pop, dancehall and R&B album.
+Its dance-pop songs are complemented by R&B ballads.
 The lead single "Pon de Replay" was written by Rogers, Sturken and Vada Nobles, and was produced by the first two.
 "Pon de Replay" is a simple dance-pop song with dancehall beats and reggae vocal cadence.
 Lyrically, the song has its protagonist asking the DJ to play her favorite song, as well as the fulfillment of dancing in a club.
 "The Last Time", written and produced by Rogers and Sturken, is an acoustic guitar driven ballad, while "Now I Know" is a stripped down string driven song.
 In addition to working with Rogers and Sturken for the majority of the album, Rihanna worked with production teams Poke and Tone of Trackmasters and Stargate.
 The former wrote and produced the second single released from the album, "If It's Lovin' that You Want", which Rihanna described as a "fun song".
-A R&B song, "If It's Lovin' that You Want" is a song about a girl telling a boy that he should make her his girl, because she has what the boy wants.
+An R&B song, "If It's Lovin' that You Want" is a song about a girl telling a boy that he should make her his girl, because she has what the boy wants.
 A remix of the song, entitled "If It's Lovin' That You Want – Part 2", which features rap by Cory Gunz, was included as a bonus track on Rihanna's sophomore studio album, A Girl like Me (2006).
 Alongside Rogers and Sturken, Stargate co-wrote and co-produced "Let Me", which appears as the ninth song on the album.
 Music of the Sun also contains a remake of Jamaican singer Dawn Penn's "You Don't Love Me (No, No, No)", and features dancehall recording artist Vybz Kartel.